LiukangWu/CytoCommunity-plus/README.md

 This file lists cell coordinates (tab-delimited x/y) of all cells in an image (sample).
 The cell orders should be exactly the same with "[image name]_CellTypeLabel.txt".

 (4) **(Optional, for multi-condition datasets only)** A graph label file for each image (sample), named as **"[image name]_GraphLabel.txt"**.
 Note that [image_name] should be consistent with your customized image names listed in the "ImageNameList.txt".
-This file contains an integer label (e.g., "0", "1", "2", etc) that indicates the condition of each image (sample) in the weakly-supervised learning framework.
+This file contains an integer label (e.g., "0", "1", "2", etc) that indicates the condition of each image (sample) in the weakly-supervised learning framework. !!Must begin with 0.

-Example input files can be found under the directory "CODEX_SpleenDataset/".
+**!!!Example input files can be found under the directory "CODEX_SpleenDataset/".**

 #### Run the following steps in Windows Powershell or Linux Bash shell: